commercelayer/commercelayer-docs-api/abstracts/sku_option.md

 SKU options represent any personalization or feature that customers can add to selected SKUs.
-They can have a price and a delay time (e.g., preparation time) and are defined by Market.
+They can have a price and a delay time (e.g., preparation time) and are defined by market.